top of page

 OFFICIATE YOUR MARRIAGE

-Once your marriage (or civil union) license is issued, it is good for 90 days during which you must have your marriage officiated by a Marriage Performer approved by the State of Hawaii.
+Once your marriage (or civil union) license is issued, it is good for 30 days during which you must have your marriage officiated by a Marriage Performer authorized by the State of Hawaii.
 If you miss this window of time, you'll have to start the process all over again.
+Remember your marriage license application fee is non-refundable.
 Your wedding can be officiated by a justice at a courthouse.
 You can have a judge or Marriage Performer come to a location of your choosing such as a beach or private residence.
-Many hotels offer wedding packages.
+If you wish your family or friend officiate, s/he must obtain a one-time Marriage Performer authorization from the state of Hawaii prior to your wedding ceremony.
+Many hotels also offer wedding packages.
 The size or religious (or non-religious) nature of your wedding does not matter as long as it's officiated before your marriage (or civil union) license expires.
 Once your wedding ceremony is completed, you will receive your marriage certificate from the State of Hawaii Department of Health via the mail.

 If you'd like a referral to a local Marriage Performer we highly recommend, let us know.
 We'd be happy to share his contact information to make your special day absolutely memorable!